dstoppacher/dstoppacher.github.io/_posts/2021-06-07-A-testrun-on-merger-trees-final.md

   </figcaption>
 </figure>

-The 512-Cholla main branch halos show considerable variations in the mass accrection compared to the MultiDark simulations which have smoother accrection histories. <b>Cholla tracks halos in considerable smaller time steps as the MultiDark simulations.</b> For comparision reason the redshift evolution of $$V_{max}$$ which shows a similar picture.
+The 512-Cholla main branch halos show considerable variations in the mass accrection compared to the MultiDark simulations which have smoother accrection histories. <b>Cholla tracks halos in considerable smaller time steps as the MultiDark simulations.</b> For comparision reason the redshift evolution of $$V_{max}$$ which shows a similar results.

 <figure>
   <img src="{{ site.baseurl }}/plots/2021-06-07_MAH_Vmax_most_massive_var-sims.png">